Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler: Introduction

+Spiking control systems \cite{Sepulchre2022} combine the best properties of analog and digital controllers: they offer robustness to model uncertainty and component degradation, they can be modulated for control across scales, and they possess the continuous adaptation capability of analog systems with the discrete reliability of digital automata; all with reduced power consumption.
+Such features are well suited to the inherent challenges of synthesis and implementation of feedback control for soft robots.
 While some neuro-inspired and spiking controllers for soft crawlers have been proposed (see, e.g., \cite{Zhang,Paoletti2014,Mishra2020} and \cite{Asawalertsak2023}), their performance evaluation typically relies on experiments, with little to no control-theoretic guarantees.
-A principled framework grounded on rigorous control-theoretic tools is still lacking for embodied spiking systems.
+A principled framework grounded on rigorous control-theoretic tools is still lacking for \textit{embodied spiking systems}.
 We start bridging this gap with the current work, where we mathematically analyze a single-input single-output spiking controller for a two-segmented spiking soft robotic crawler.
 We characterize its transition from resting to a locomotive regime, highlighting its tunability by parameters in the excitable crawler dynamics, and providing methods for parameter selection in order to achieve optimal operation.
 The two-segmented excitable crawler exhibits rich dynamics and represents the fundamental building block to scale towards more complex distributed multi-segmented soft robotic architectures.
 Extensions to modular multi-segmented crawlers will require the synthesis of multi-input multi-output spiking controllers, which can rely on distributed control theory \cite{Bamieh,Arbelaiz2022,Arbelaiz2025, Arbelaiz2021} and the theory of fast and flexible multi-agent multi-option decision making \cite{Leonard2024}, together with its emerging spiking counterpart \cite{Xul}.
-Furthermore, since alternating contractions and expansions are a common mechanism for locomotion in a variety of soft-bodied robotic morphologies (see, e.g., \cite{Yang2021}), we envision that the control paradigm introduced in this work will extend beyond the specific crawler morphology here considered.
+Furthermore, since coordinated contractions and expansions are a common mechanism for locomotion in a variety of soft-bodied robotic morphologies (see, e.g., \cite{Yang2021}), we envision that the control paradigm introduced in this work will extend beyond the specific crawler morphology here considered.

-\paragraph*{Main Contributions} This paper builds upon \cite{Arbelaiz_2024}.
-First, we propose an \textit{excitable feedback controller} for the agile locomotion control of a soft robotic crawler.
-We refer to the closed-loop system comprised of the excitable controller and the soft robot as the \textit{excitable crawler}.
-Second, we characterize the \textit{organizing bifurcations} of the excitable crawler, explicitly providing the critical value of the sensorimotor gain leading to the onset of self-sustained peristaltic waves through a \textit{supercritical equivariant Hopf bifurcation}.
-This analysis provides guidelines for selecting the operating point of the soft robot.